modestinocarbone/mate-plier/README.md

-# MATE-PLIER - A Simple Calculator with Constants
+# MATE-PLIER - A Simple Expression Evaluator

 MATE-PLIER is a command-line calculator program that supports basic nested arithmetic operations calculations using parenthesis `(`, `)`.
 The program can process expressions with the following operators: `+`, `-`, `*`, `/`, and `^` (for exponentiation).